yokto/Object/README.md

 We could just ignore this since it only happens with the empty list and querying an empty list is stupid anyway.
 However, since other functions such as insert can be done on an empty list and will work exactly the same we need to fix this.

-The fix I have come up with is to add a type family called Restrict and add it to the definition of Action
+The fix I have come up with is to expand the instance to include anypossible key and then after the instance is already matched to ensure that anykey is infact the right key.

-	type family RestrictAction object action
-	class (RestrictAction object action ~ (object,action)) => Action object action where ...
+	instance (anykey ~ key, Ord key) => Action (Map key value) anykey where ...

-Now let's add a restriction for Map and I will explain afterwards how it works.

-	type instance RestrictAction (Map key value) key' = (Map key value, key)

 Ok.
-Now, if we query the empty list, the type checker will look up Action and find that object and action have to match RestrictAction of object and action.
-They have the following types
+Now, if we query the empty list our instance will match,

-	empty :: Map key value
-	'f' :: Char

-so

-	RestrictAction (Map key value) Char = (Map key value, key) ~ (Map key value, Char)

-Therefore, key is equal to Char and the Action instance we defined can be used without problem,

-	> empty Main.. 'f'
+	> empty . 'f'
 	*** Exception: no element of this key in map

 and the error we specified is raised.
 The astute reader may have noticed that we effectively prevented any other Action instance to be declared for Map.
 This issue will be discussed in a later section (hint: closed type families).